At last, the much-awaited holidays are finally here and it's time to get out and play!

 So your exams are over and the much awaited school holidays are finally here.
 It's time to refer to the list of activities you've been building since the start of the school term.

-This holiday, why not get active and go on an adventure close to nature?
+This holiday, aside from catching a movie or shopping with friends, why not get active and go on an adventure close to nature?
 Fresh air, green pastures, and a spotless sky unblocked by tall buildings await you.

 You'll find that there's a lot to Singapore you have yet to discover!

 Kusu Island, also known as Tortoise Island, is a reclaimed island that's a 15-minute ferry ride away from the South of Singapore.
-It is famous for housing the Da Ba Gong Temple, as well as Malay shrines, or keramats.
+It is famous for housing the Da Ba Gong Temple, as well as Malay shrines (a.k.a Keramats).

-The swimming lagoons, the pristine beaches, and the serene environment of Kusu Island will make for a chillax day with your friends or family.
+The swimming lagoons, the pristine beaches, and the serene environment of Kusu Island will make for a chill day out with your friends or family.

 The island is also bordered by coral reefs with abundant marine life.
 You can join the Blue Water Volunteers guided reef walk to see and discover more about the reefs and its inhabitants, including clown anemone fishes, anemone shrimps, and giant clams!

 There are plenty of fun things to do on this island.
-You can rent a bike and spend the day cycling around the island on its rustic roads under swaying coconut palms, or join one of the many guided walks available.
+You can rent a bike and spend the day cycling around the island on its rustic roads under swaying coconut palms or join one of the guided walks available.

 You can explore all these different ecosystems along the 1.1km boardwalk or up the 20m Jejawi Tower!